Some key dates of the project

 Selection of a panel of 4,600 wheat accessions representing global diversity

-This sampling was carried out among the 11,960 bread wheat accessions coming from 108 countries and available at the INRA Auvergne Rhône-Alpes Small grain cereals Biological Resources Centre.
-The list of these accessions is available upon request to email@example.com
+This sampling was achieved among the 11,960 bread wheat accessions coming from 108 countries and available at the INRAE Auvergne Rhône-Alpes Small grain cereals Biological Resources Centre (www6.clermont.inra.fr/umr1095/crb).
+The information regarding these accessions are included in the INRAE Siregal database (https://urgi.versailles.inra.fr/siregal/).
+The list of these accessions is available upon request to firstname.lastname@example.org

 Design of a genotyping chip containing more than 420,000 SNP markers

 BreedWheat designs one of the largest genotyping chips ever developed in wheat using Affymetrix's Axiom technology.
 Part of this chip, 280,000 SNP markers, is made available to the international scientific community.

 Development of a platform for regulatory gene network inference

 The RulNet platform allowing the inference of gene regulation networks (http://rulnet.isima.fr/) is developed (Vincent et al., 2015).

 Catherine Feuillet who built this project and ensured its starting is leaving for new horizons.
 Jacques Le Gouis from INRAE GDEC succeeds her as coordinator.

 Production of genotyping data on more than 7,000 wheat lines

 The BreedWheat genotyping chip, including 420,000 markers, allows characterising more than 7,000 wheat lines comprising as much elite strains as genetic resources.
 This genotyping is carried out on the high-throughput genotyping platform, Gentyane, of the INRAE Auvergne Rhône-Alpes center (http://gentyane.clermont.inra.fr/).